-Planning ahead reduces stress and anxiety leading to better productivity and allows you to carve out time for relaxation and me time as the big day draws closer.
+Planning ahead reduces stress and anxiety leading to better productivity and allows you to carve out time for relaxation, even indulgence, as the big day draws closer.

 Pre-ordering is a great way to start ticking things off your list and ensures you get the tree, cut of meat or popular toys you want before they sell out.

-For real trees, Kibsons, Oleander and Ace Hardware are all taking online pre-orders for their firs now, with deliveries commencing towards the end of November.
+For real trees, Kibsons, Oleander and Ace Hardware are all taking online pre-orders for their firs now and Spinneys is taking orders from November 20, with deliveries commencing towards the end of the month.
 Oleander is also offering a range of festive wreaths made from real fir cut-offs.

 “We would encourage customers to order early to avoid missing out on the tree of their preference, as demand is high,” says Daniel Cabral at Kibsons.

 For those who opt for an artificial tree, Ikea, Carrefour and Ace all have options in stock to buy now, with the added bonus that they’re boxed and can be stored away until you’re ready to put them up.

 Turkeys can also be pre-ordered, making it another thing that can be checked off your list early.
 “Turkeys do sell out,” says Peter Green, director of operations at Jones the Grocer.
 “Peak collection days such as Christmas Day are already looking hectic, and they usually sell out by early December.”

 Mid to late November: lights, tickets, action